-The Company has freestanding common stock warrants, which are classified as equity in accordance with the applicable guidance in ASC 15-40, Derivatives and Hedging - Contracts in Entity's Own Equity.
-Accordingly, a freestanding instrument, such as a stock warrant, is classified as equity when (i) the instrument is considered indexed to an entity's own stock and (ii) when certain criteria for equity classification are met.
+The Company has freestanding common stock warrants, which are classified as equity in accordance with the applicable guidance in ASC 815-40, Derivatives and Hedging - Contracts in Entity's Own Equity.
+Accordingly, a

 When assessing whether the Company's stock warrants are indexed to its own stock, the Company evaluated the stock warrants' exercise contingencies and adjustment features.
 The stock warrants' exercise contingencies, which are not based on observable market or index, include restriction to exercise a portion of the stock warrants if the holder exceeds specified beneficial ownership limitations and the holder being required to exercise the stock warrants in the event of a reorganization or a warrant redemption.
 Since the exercise contingencies are not based on observable market or index, the stock warrants were not precluded from being considered indexed to the Company's own stock.
 In addition, the stock warrants' adjustment features, such as a change in exercise price in the event of a stock split or stock dividend and a downward adjustment on the exercise price at the Company's discretion, did not preclude the stock warrants from being considered indexed to the Company's own stock.